A year of climate breakthroughs from UC research

 As renewable energy infrastructure expands, it’s running into rising opposition from people who don’t want to lose farmland, habitat or views to giant wind and solar farms.
 A January 2024 study from the Lawrence Berkeley National Lab, funded by the U.S. Department of Energy, found that community opposition has helped tank about a third of all wind and solar projects proposed in California in the past five years.

 UC Merced researchers are joining an effort to ease solar siting woes.
-In April 2024, construction crews started building solar panels over a stretch of the Delta-Mendota Canal in Merced County.
+In April 2024, a project was announced to build solar panels over a stretch of the Delta-Mendota Canal in Merced County.
 Funded in part by the U.S. Department of the Interior through the federal Inflation Reduction Act, the project demonstrates a new approach to siting solar panels that has less effect on farmland and habitat, and that also saves water by preventing evaporation.
-UC Merced is also part of the state-funded Project Nexus, building solar panels over Turlock Irrigation District canals in Stanislaus County.
+UC Merced is also part of the state-funded Project Nexus, the first pilot project in California to build solar arrays over canals, with Turlock Irrigation District in Stanislaus County.

 Hear from the UC Merced researchers who are helping solve California's solar conundrum.
 Want more like this?
 Subscribe to Fig. 1, our video series about big ideas and the brilliant UC minds behind them.